NERV-DAO/documentation/NERV by-laws.md

 I.The choice of the secretary is made by plurinominal consensus at least 1 week prior to the meeting.

-Ii.Draws up a document that summarizes the main points that have emerged from the meeting.
+II.Draws up a document that summarizes the main points that have emerged from the meeting.
 The document must be ratified by those present.

-Iii.Responsible for recording the debate in video format and uploading it to the on-line platform.
+III.Responsible for recording the debate in video format and uploading it to the on-line platform.

 Iv.The secretary can use the on-line platform to probe the opinions of the party members spectating the debates on any question that is raised during the discussion.
 However the results from these live referendums are not to be counted as votes on any particular matter.

 <p align="center">
-<b>( article ? )</b><br>
+<b>( article 3 )</b><br>
 Ambassadors
 </p>